CVE-2025-71099 Overview

 Indicators of Compromise

-- Kernel KASAN (Kernel Address Sanitizer) reports indicating use-after-free in xe_oa_add_config_ioctl
+- KASAN (Kernel Address Sanitizer) reports flagging use-after-free reads in the drm/xe/oa subsystem

 Detection Strategies